charkitch/Bad-Sky-Cab/README.md

 # Bad-Sky-Cab

 ## What it is
 An airborne sidescroller in a city of the future.
 Zoom past towering structures, avoid speeding delivery trucks and head onwards ever to the right!
+Now in two flavors, vanilla javascript or rust+wasm.

 ## A quick history